-Ueno Station hits the midpoint between a capsule hotel and a hostel, providing a backpacker-friendly spot with individual pods in shared bedrooms that are ideal for anyone traveling on a budget.
+Ueno Station Hostel Oriental 1 hits the midpoint between a capsule hotel and a hostel, providing a backpacker-friendly spot with individual pods in shared bedrooms that are ideal for anyone traveling on a budget.
 Set just a five-minute walk from JR Ueno Station and a three-minute walk from JR Okachimachi Station, you’re within easy access to exploring wider Tokyo without having to travel far.
-This artistic hotel is also handily only a 10-minute walk to Ueno Park where you can visit Ueno Zoo, Tokyo National Museum, and the National Museum of Western Art.
+This artistic hotel is also handily only a 10-minute walk to Ueno Park, where you can visit the Ueno Zoo, the Tokyo National Museum, and the National Museum of Western Art.
 At the hostel, you’ll find free property-wide WiFi and hot tubs to use during your stay.
-There are no cooking facilities here other than a microwave but you’re free to bring your own food – saving a little extra money along the way.
+There are no cooking facilities here other than a microwave, but you’re free to bring your own food – saving a little extra money along the way.

 Manga Art Hotel might just be Japan’s coolest hotel, even if it is on the smaller size.
 While many capsule hotels in this country may keep things neutral with the decor, Manga Art Hotel goes all out with manga comics on almost every surface.
 This seriously popular capsule hotel squeezes a lot of information into a small space and is a must-visit for manga fans all over the world.
 The entire hotel has a futuristic theme with dark metal panels and neon lighting throughout.
 Each pod comes with a widely-approved comfy bed, slippers, pajamas, and an electrical outlet.
 You’re also surrounded by manga comics if you’re looking to kick back with a new read after a long day of exploring the city.
 This one-of-a-kind stay is Japanese culture at its best.